 4. Measure the power of the transmitted signal with a measurement filter of bandwidths according to applicable test configuration tables in subclause 6.5.2.3.5 and using a rms detector.
+If the sweep count is higher than one, the trace mode shall be average in liner power units.
 The centre frequency of the filter shall be stepped in continuous steps according to the applicable test requirement table.
 The measured power shall be recorded for each step.
 The measurement period shall capture the active TSs.

 NOTE 1: When switching to DFT-s-OFDM waveform, as specified in the test configuration Table 6.2.3.4.1-1 through 6.2.3.4.1-2, send an NR RRCReconfiguration message according to TS 38.508-1 [5] clause 4.6.3 Table 4.6.3-118 PUSCH-Config with TRANSFORM_PRECODER_ENABLED condition.